 Try to calibrate the sprinkler system during the same time it is normally run, so that water pressures are similar.

-Low water pressure can significantly reduce the amount and coverage of water applied by a sprinkler sy
+Low water pressure can significantly reduce the amount and coverage of water applied by a sprinkler system.

 Application rates normally should not exceed ¾ - 1 inch of water per irrigation.